dppham1/albums/README.md

 ## Running Unit tests
  - To run unit tests from inside the container, SSH into the albums container with `docker exec -it albums /bin/bash`
  - Once inside, from the `weecare` directory, run `sh albums/tests/unit/run_unit_tests.sh`

+## Running Integration tests
+- To run integration tests from isnide the container, SSH into the albums container with `docker exec -it albums /bin/bash`
+- Once inside, from the `weecare` directory, run `sh albums/tests/integration/run_integration_tests.sh`

 ## Postman Collection
 - The Albums API has been exported as a Postman Collection for your convenience 😬 The Collection also has docs on how the API works, but in case you don't use Postman, see the Endpoints section below.